 The Hudson Institute

-A corollary to this is a shortfall in scientists that study DIPG.
-In addressing this the charity is providing PhD scholarships to graduate students who will become the next generation of paediatric brain cancer scientists.
-These scholarships are named in memory of children who have died from DIPG.
-5 scholarships are currently funded with more planned for 2019.
-These scholarships are funded by the charity’s long-term association with Upstream Foundation.
+Our scholarship program addressed the historical shortfall in scientists that study DIPG/DMG.
+The charity is providing PhD scholarships to graduate students, some of whom will become the next generation of paediatric brain cancer scientists.
+These scholarships are named in memory of children who lived with DIPG.
+10 scholarships have been funded so far in partnership with Upstream Foundation.

 The committee was established in March 2016.
 Advocacy resulted in $1.5 million in funding by the Victorian government, which was backed by a further $1 million dollars from the Cancer Council of Victoria.

-In June 2017 the Isabella and Marcus Foundation presented to the Federal Senate Select Committtee investigating Funding for Research into Cancers with Low Survival Rates.
+In 2017 the Isabella and Marcus Foundation was invited to present before the Federal Senate Select Committee investigating Funding for Research into Cancers with Low Survival Rates.

 Professor Peter Rogers University of Melbourne

-Conventional radiotherapy (CRT) is a routine treatment for children with DIPG as a palliative measure and provides a temporary reduction in symptoms.
+Conventional radiotherapy is a routine palliative treatment for children with DIPG and provides a temporary reduction in symptoms.
 Children typically receive 30 treatments over 6 weeks.
-But CRT is not curative and no other treatments are available.
-Microbeam radiation therapy (MRT) is a novel, experimental radiotherapy in which X-rays are generated from a synchrotron instead of a linear accelerator (CRT).
+But conventional radiotherapy is not curative and no other treatments are available.
+Microbeam radiation therapy is a novel, experimental radiotherapy in which X-rays are generated from a synchrotron.
 This form of radiotherapy delivers higher doses of radiation in a SINGLE treatment and the beams are shaped to reduce damage to the healthy tissues of the brain.
-It is being investigated as a curative treatment for DIPG.
+It is being investigated as a curative treatment for DIPG and has shown early promise.

 This study demonstrated that doses 20 times higher than conventional radiotherapy could be delivered safely.
 This exciting finding paves the way for additional studies in preparation for future clinical trials.

 This pilot project comprised a multidisciplinary group including physicists, radiotherapists and cancer biologists.
-A follow up study will occur in 2019 - 2020 to examine the efficacy of this treatment for DIPG relative to conventional radiotherapy.
+A follow up study is planned to examine the efficacy of this treatment for DIPG relative to conventional radiotherapy.